TiyaZhan/cse15l-lab-reports/lab-report-4-week-5.md

 randomized control trials addressing brief interventions in heavy alcohol drinkers.
 J Gen Intern Med 1997;12:274-83.
 ```
+- Comment: This command displays the content of file `technical/government/Alcohol_Problems/Session4-PDF.txt` in a separate screen.
+The option `-p "Reference"` displays the text starting with the first occurence of `Reference`.

 The option `-p "(text to search)"` will display the contents starting with the first occurence of `text to search`.
-For example, `-p "Reference"` in example 3 displays the text starting with the first occurence of `Reference`.
 This option can be useful when you only want to read a specific portion of the file.
 Thus, you can use this option to skip through unwanted material in order to save time and effort to look for the specific element.